A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate

-Another important aspect to cosponsoring is \textit{reciprocity} behaviors, or favor-trading on the Senate floor \citep{brandenberger_trading_2018}.
-The model therefore includes a dyadic predictor measuring, for each senator-bill dyad, the (log) proportion of times the current bill's sponsor in turn cosponsored bills introduced by the senator in the previous Congress.
-As this proportion of reciprocity is left-skewed with more zeroes, we include a dummy measure for whether reciprocity is zero, as well as a log proportion of reciprocity variable.\footnote{The latter variable codes log proportion of reciprocity zero values as zero, and otherwise takes logs of proportion of reciprocity directly.}
+As we indicated earlier, we also pay close attention to two additional forces that can be expected to affect the likelihood of cosponsorship.
+First, we aim to capture \textit{reciprocity} behaviors, or favor-trading on the Senate floor \citep{brandenberger_trading_2018, harbridge:etal:2023}.
+The model therefore includes a dyadic predictor measuring, for each senator-bill dyad, the (log) proportion of times the bill's sponsor in turn cosponsored proposals introduced by the corresponding senator in the previous Congress.
+As this proportion of reciprocity is heavily skewed and contains a number of zeros, we use the log transformation of non-zero values and an indicator variable for the cases of zeros.

-Finally, our dyadic model also includes the \textit{number of committees} shared by a senator and a piece of legislation.
+Second, our dyadic model includes the \textit{number of committees} shared by a senator and a piece of legislation.
 A greater number of shared committees indicates a higher chance that the senator has overseen the development of a bill and holds relevant substantive expertise.
 While the roles of committees have been studied previously \citep{porter_network_2005,cirone_cabinets_2018}, our analysis directly examines how overlap in committees between legislator and legislation relates to cosponsorship.
 Relatedly, \citet{gross_kirkland2019} find evidence of strong predictive power of shared committee \emph{leadership} among the subset of ranking legislators when exploring cosponsorship decisions.

 With predictors at the monadic and dyadic levels in place, we determine the number of latent groups for senators and bills.
-To do this, we first subset 20\% of the data as a test set, and compare models with a range of possible latent group-size pairings through out-of-sample area under the ROC curve (AUROC) values.
-We then select the group sizes offering the best fit according to this AUROC criterion, resulting in 3 groups each for legislators and bills, i.e., $K_1=3,K_2=3$.
+To do this, we first randomly select 25\% of data as a test set, and compare models with a range of possible latent group-size pairings through the area under the ROC curve (AUROC) values for the out-of-sample edges.
+We then select the group sizes offering the best fit according to this criterion, resulting in 3 groups each for legislators and bills, i.e., $K_1=K_2=3$.